How Big is This Issue?

 According to Health Canada, mental health problems are a leading cause of disability in Canada.
 In 2008, the Institute of Health Economics reported that during any given week approximately 500,000 employed Canadians are unable to work due to mental illness (click here for more details and stats).

 As astonishing as those numbers are, they underestimate the true problem since those stats don’t include the employees who are at work but underperforming due to these issues.
 Some call this “presenteeism”, referring to the fact that the employee is present at the office but might as well be absent because of how little they are able to accomplish.
-Further, those numbers don’t include the approximately 175,000 full-time workers who are absent from work due to mental illness but who are not (yet) on short- or long-term disability.
+Further, those numbers don’t include the approximately 175,000 full-time workers who are absent from work due to mental health problems but who are not (yet) on short- or long-term disability.

-In another Canadian study, 82% of respondent organizations ranked mental-health conditions as their top three causes of short-term disability and 72% of the organizations ranked mental health as a major cause of long-term disability (click here for more information about this study).
+In another Canadian study, 82% of respondent organizations ranked mental-health problems as their top three causes of short-term disability and 72% of the organizations ranked mental health as a major cause of long-term disability (click here for more information about this study).

 Mental Health Challenges as Symptoms of Workplace Problems – Are You Suffering?